rachelxiao907/Workshop/25_flask-apache/README.md

    from FlaskApp import app as application application.secret_key = 'Add your secret key'
    ```
-6. Apply changes
+6. Apply Changes by Restarting Apache
    ```
    sudo service apache2 restart
    ```
-You should be able to access your virtual host at your ip address!
+You should be able to access your virtual host at your IP address!

 ### Resources
 * https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps